Hemanthb1/gw-agn-dashboard/README.md

 ## Features

-- Live alert dashboard with severity ranking based on AGN probability, detection count, and timing
+- Live alert dashboard (mock stream for now) with severity ranking based on AGN probability, detection count, and timing
 - ZTF g-band and r-band light curves with GW trigger time marker
 - GW skymap probability contour overlay with event selector
 - Filter by severity, detection count, and separation